Readify/madskillz/InnovationAndDesign.md

 - I am learning how to create and test prototypes.
 - I am learning how to articulate ideas into design artefacts.
 - I am learning how to communicate with the team.
-- I am becoming proficient with my tools and the core UX principles used by our team, furthermore I am aware of the range of design skillsets that make up 'Experience Design' see: https://readify.sharepoint.com/:x:/s/Innovation&Design/EUfX82ArdU1HkklNp9GUp6MBYZ6H_av7ZHuhBxvVUjJL4Q?e=l3oDyv
+- I am becoming proficient with my tools and the core UX principles used by our team, furthermore I am aware of the [range of design skillsets that make up 'Experience Design'](https://readify.sharepoint.com/:x:/s/Innovation&Design/EUfX82ArdU1HkklNp9GUp6MBYZ6H_av7ZHuhBxvVUjJL4Q?e=l3oDyv)
 - I have the ability to understand and pickupup processes and techniques when instructuted.
 - I have a basic understanding of utilisation and budgets.